thomasythuang/riot-challenge/README.md

 Hello!
 My name is Thomas Huang and I've been a League summoner since Season 3.
 This is my program to calculate the most efficient spell in League of Legends.

 Each spell's efficiency score is based on the following parameters: Base Values, AD/AP Ratios and given AD/AP Values, Spell Costs, Cooldown, and Range.
+I wanted to use even more parameters in the calculations (e.g. single target vs. AOE, targeted spells vs skillshots, untargetability), but I could not find a way to determine those parameters with the data pulled from the API.

 With the default values of AD=200 and AP=200, the most efficient spell in League of Legends is Katarina's ultimate due to its extremely high AP and bonus AD ratios.
 With 100 AD and 0 AP (the rough equivalent of no items), the most efficient spell is Nunu's Consume because of its very high base damages (albeit only on minions).